johnwcowan/r7rs-work/ProcessesCowan.md

 File descriptors other than 0, 1, and 2 that do not appear as keys in the setup plist are closed in the child process.

+If the argument is `binary-pipe` or `textual-pipe`, and the integer is negative, the write side of the pipe is connected; otherwise the read side of the pipe is connected.
+In all other cases the sign of the integer is ignored.

 `stdout+stderr`

 The same as `stdout`, but binds the standard output and the standard error in the child process